contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 Is your ERP ready?

-The new version of the electronic invoice (NF-e) has been mandatory since January 1, 2026, with new fields for IBS, CBS and the Selective Tax.
-Companies that have not adapted their ERP risk having billing blocked or being taxed incorrectly with a retroactive liability.
+The new IBS, CBS and Selective-Tax fields enter the e-invoice through Technical Note 2025.002 — informative in 2026, with mandatory validation (rejection) phasing in over the second half of the year.
+Companies that have not adapted their ERP in time risk having billing blocked or being taxed incorrectly with a liability.

 01